tavinus/xap.sh/README.md

 By default, most actions are disabled in network folders, Desktop, ec.
 Even the default action `Open terminal here` is disabled in network shares.

-**`XAP` will install apt-get packages and dependencies without confirmation,**
+**`xap.sh` will install apt-get packages and dependencies without confirmation,**
 **it will only ask for confirmation to install the modified thunar package.**

-`XAP` will ask for confirmation before deleting the work folder or installing Thunar.
+`xap.sh` will ask for confirmation before deleting the work folder or installing Thunar.
 It is possible to avoid the confirmations by using the execution parameters `-f`, `-k`, `-d`.
 # Disclaimer
 *XAP should be safe and has been tested on Ubuntu16+XFCE4, Xubuntu16, Mint17.3 (32bit & 64bit), however...*